dperezhi/DNA-Library/README.md

 #### Phase 4: Task 3
 With more time I would reduce the amount of classes while also reducing redundant code in my program.
 Moreover, I would add helping classes (refactoring) to improve the readability of the program as well as the structure.
-I also want to add other functions to the program and as such i need to refactor to make adding those easier.
-The main refactoring change I would do it the implementation of classes set up just from the JFrame and JPanel setup, as well as remove redundant code currently found in all classes that does the same thing.
+I also want to add other functions to the program and as such I need to refactor to make adding those easier.
+The main refactoring change I would do is the implementation of classes set up just from the JFrame and JPanel setup, as well as removing redundant code currently found in all classes that do the same thing.